vicenteerick/cat-breeds-app/README.md

 *Note:* All files containing the secret keys, such as `.env`, and the generated file `EnvironmentVars.generated.swift`, are included in the `.gitignore`.
 *Note:* Use `.env_template` as guide.

+#### Set Up Local Environment and Install Tools

+After created `.env` file, set up the environment and install all the tools mentioned above, running:

+`make setup`